hungnv-125/ansible-web-deployment/README.md

 ## Configuration
-All configuration of project are locate in /inventories/main.yml
+All configuration of project are located in /inventories/main.yml

 ## Usage